Cray-HPE/docs-csm/operations/network/external_dns/Troubleshoot_Systems_Not_Provisioned_with_External_IP_Addresses.md

     cray-sysmgmt-health-kube-p-prometheus   ClusterIP   10.25.124.159   <none>        9090/TCP   23h
     ```

-3. Setup port forwarding from a laptop or workstation to access the service.
+1. Setup port forwarding from a laptop or workstation to access the service.

-    Use the cluster IP and port for the service obtained in the previous step.
+    Use the cluster IP address and port for the service obtained in the previous step.
 If the port is unprivileged, use the same port number on the local side.

-    Replace the cluster IP, port, and system name values in the example below.
+    Replace the cluster IP address, port, and system name values in the example below.

     ```bash
-    # ssh -L 9090:10.25.124.159:9090 root@SYSTEM_NCN_DOMAIN_NAME
+    ssh -L 9090:10.25.124.159:9090 root@SYSTEM_NCN_DOMAIN_NAME
     ```

-4. Visit `http://localhost:9090/` in a laptop or workstation browser.
+1. Open `http://localhost:9090/` in a laptop or workstation browser.